Monday, September 4, 2023

 - In 1990, the Biology department sought to protect a section of woods close to the center of campus, directly behind Wingfield Hall.
 These woods featured short, wandering pathways and a group meeting space amid the trees.
 The department wished to have it declared “an outdoor extension of the Biology classroom building, to be used for teaching and research purposes,” the CNC Chronicle reported.
 “This area still bears the remnants of the plow furrows that were left when the field was abandoned and, therefore, represents a classic example of old field succession, a very important concept in teaching ecology and a very rare find on a college campus.
 The large pine tree, an old boundry [sic] tree with its different growth form, provides evidence of the importance of the environment in plant growth.”[31]
 In honor of longtime Biology Professor Dr. Edward Spencer Wise, the woods were christened the Wise Woods on Earth Day 1990.
 A permanent moratorium on cutting trees was placed on the woods by the Board of Visitors, so that they would always remain.[32]

-The Wise Woods in Fall, 2010
+The Wise Woods, Fall 2010

 - The lawn bordered by Gosnold, the Campus Center, McMurran, and the Science Building became known as the Great Lawn in the late 1980’s/early 1990’s.
 This was where outdoor commencement and other large events took place.[33]